angular/angular/aio/content/guide/http.md

 In addition to fetching data from a server, `HttpClient` supports other HTTP methods such as PUT, POST, and DELETE, which you can use to modify the remote data.

-The sample app for this guide includes a simplified version of the "Tour of Heroes" example that fetches heroes and enables users to add, delete, and update them.
+The sample app for this guide includes an abridged version of the "Tour of Heroes" example that fetches heroes and enables users to add, delete, and update them.
 The following sections show examples of the data-update methods from the sample's `HeroesService`.